exchai93-zz/poker_game/README.md

 ## Approach

-- **Planning:** Focusing on agile and Object Orientated Design, I broke down the specification into smaller issues to write [user stories](#User Stories).
+- **Planning:** Focusing on agile and Object Orientated Design, I broke down the specification into smaller issues to write user stories.
 Domain modelling enabled me to identify 'noun' and 'verb' relationships.
 Diagramming aided in visualising my thought process.

 - **Test Driven Development:**
+TDD ensured I made logical design decisions and allowed me to identify bugs to be solved quickly.
+I was not able to test for everything i.e. PokerGame#play however this is something I would like to add to be worked on in the future.

+All tests pass!
 ![rspec screenshot](/public/images/rspec_test_results.png)

 - **Refactoring:**
+Refactoring as I went along to ensure that my code was as clean as possible.
+There are still a couple things I would like to work on such as SRP with the classes and methods.

 ## MVP User Stories
 ```